How to Care for Orphaned Bunnies and Cottontails-Video

 He was a little older in this pic and didn’t use the washcloth for this particular feeding since he had already got the hang of being hand fed…

 The next two pics are before and after pics of his first feeding.
 Notice how wrinkled and empty his tummy is before eating, and how full and content he is after eating.
 I had to make sure not to overfeed though, as his tummy should never be round and tight.
-If your bunny is older and furry, it’s harder to see their tummy, so feeding about 10% of their weight 3x daily is what one specialist said she does…you can read more about it HERE
+If your bunny is older and furry, it’s harder to see their tummy, so feeding about 10% of their weight 3x daily is what one specialist said she does that I read about.

 After you’re done feeding, make sure to clean and sanitize the eyedropper for the next use, just as you would a human baby bottle.

 Also, the mother bunny will gently lick the baby’s abdomen and genital area after feeding to stimulate elimination.
 To mimic this you can use your clean moist fingertip, or use a warm wet rag or cotton ball.
-Personally, I have found that rubbing them with my finger while holding their little bottom under a warm gentle stream of water works great.
+Personally, I have found that rubbing them with my finger while holding their little bottom under a warm gentle stream of water works great (see video at the top of this post).

 Prepare Nursery Box